Aaronius/injectorjs/README.md

 var service2 = injector.get('service');
 ```

 Here, service1 and service2 are the same instance.
 By calling asSingleton(), the injector only created a single instance of TwitterService and always returned that same instance.
-By default, the instance is created at the moment it is first asked for.
-However, we could have created the instance immediately by passing in true.
+By default, the instance is created at the moment it is first requested.
+However, we could have created the instance immediately when the mapping was made by passing in true.

 ```js
 injector.map('service').toConstructor(TwitterService).asSingleton(true);